-We will pay a subsidy towards the cost of the interest charged to a resident and pay 75% of the loan capital which is funded through the Housing Renewal Budget and Parity Trust pays 25%.
-However, certain loan products require the council to pay 100% of the loan capital of the loan capital.
+The council will pay a subsidy towards the cost of the interest charged to a resident and pay 75% of the capital of the loan which is funded through the Housing Renewal Budget.
+Parity Trust provides 25% of the loan capital.
 All loans are subject to FCA regulations.

 There are several different types of loan plans and Parity Trust will provide options as to the most appropriate product for the resident's needs and financial circumstances.
-To find out more information, please go to www.paritytrust.org.uk/product/homeowner-loans
+To find out more information, please go to www.paritytrust.org.uk/product/homeownerloans